Friday, 29 March 2019

 3. Four AA batteries

 We assembled our car as per the instructions provided in the DIY kit.
-We assembled the circuit for Line-Follower as below.
-As shown in the circuit diagram, we stacked Motor-Shield over Arduino-Uno.
-The AA batteries are first placed into the battery holder provided with DIY chassis.
+We assembled the circuit for Line-Follower as shown in the below circuit diagram.

 • The red wire of the battery holder is soldered to I end of the switch